Limine-Bootloader/limine-protocol/PROTOCOL.md

 #### EFI Memory Map Entry Type to Limine Memory Map Type

-In case the booting firmware is EFI, the following EFI memory map entry types to Limine memory map type are guaranteed to be upheld:
+In case the booting firmware is EFI, the following EFI memory map entry types to Limine memory map type are guaranteed to be upheld, unless overridden by any previous rules:
-:

 * EfiLoaderCode, EfiLoaderData -> `BOOTLOADER_RECLAIMABLE`
 * EfiBootServicesCode, EfiBootServicesData -> `BOOTLOADER_RECLAIMABLE`
 * EfiACPIReclaimMemory -> `ACPI_RECLAIMABLE`